Ultimate Comics: Armor Wars: Plot synopsis

-Back on the plane, Justine and Tony make love, and Tony asks her to stay with him, which she agrees to.
+Back on the plane, Justine and Tony have sex, and Tony asks her to stay with him, which she agrees to.
 They are interrupted by an explosion outside their jet.
 Tony gets into his ruined suit and flies outside to meet two giant Iron Men who blast Tony until he finally is defeated.
 The robots bring Tony to a base in a stranded desert where he meets his delusional Grandfather, Howard Stark Sr. Howard Stark, Sr. is in charge of the Ghost, the robots who just attacked Tony (ARSENALs), and also Justine.
 Howard is trying to upgrade his aging suit and demands that Tony assist him.
 Howard reveals that he has the Remnant the Ghost stole and wants Tony to open it.
 Inside the box is the dead head of Tony Stark from an alternate universe, specifically Earth-242.
 Tony explains he got the head while looking at other universes with Reed Richards.
 The entire Earth was on fire and the head fell through the portal they were looking through.
 Tony explains that, while he had already upgraded himself for safety, the head has a defense mechanism that automatically destroys any nearby machinery.
 The Ghost and Howard Sr.'s robot bodyguards are destroyed, while Howard Sr. and Justine immediately die due to a failure of their internal systems which was keeping them alive.
 Later, at a bar in Berlin, Tony is seen talking to the head while drinking in an extremely depressed state.